les-tontons-crafters/xtrem-tdd/content/Flavours/no-primitive-types.md

 }
 ```

+Let's try to `x-out the code` again: `void xxx(Address)`.
+It's actually meaningful:
+- I know the method is a `command` and generates a side-effect because it returns void.
+- I know it's to create/update an Address because it's the only parameter.

 It also provides another nice benefit as we now can add a **specific behavior** to an address!
 Like validation... or event better [Parsing](https://lexi-lambda.github.io/blog/2019/11/05/parse-don-t-validate/).

 ```csharp